 The All-Star Game returns in October 1954, with a team of AHL stars facing the defending champion Cleveland Barons to raise money for a players’ emergency fund.
 Zellio Toppazzini wins the scoring title with 113 points and Johnny Bower captures the first of his three consecutive MVP awards in leading the Providence Reds to a Calder Cup title in 1955-56.

-The Rochester Americans join the league in 1956-57 and promptly go to the Calder Cup Finals where they lose to Cleveland.
-Player/coach Frank Mathers and business manager Baz Bastien move from Pittsburgh to Hershey in 1957-58 and promptly lead the Bears to consecutive championships.
+The Rochester Americans join the league in 1956-57 and promptly go to the Calder Cup Finals before losing to Cleveland.
+Player/coach Frank Mathers and business manager Baz Bastien move from Pittsburgh to Hershey in 1957-58 and lead the Bears to consecutive championships.

 When the Quebec Aces are admitted to the league in August 1959, the AHL has its first true Canadian-based team.